slarmoo/.github/profile/webServices/startupWebSocket/startupWebSocket.md

 - WebSocket support for data pushed from the backend
   - 20% - Backend listens for WebSocket connection
   - 20% - Frontend makes WebSocket connection
-  - 30% - Data sent over WebSocket connection
+  - 20% - Data sent over WebSocket connection
-  - 30% - WebSocket data displayed in the application interface
+  - 20% - WebSocket data displayed in the application interface
+  - 20% - All visible elements are working - Some of your application functionality has been mocked up in previous version of the startup.
+Your application should feel fully functional.

 ## Go celebrate